dekellum/marked/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the _marked_ project by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the _märkəd_ project by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.

 [github hosted]: https://github.com/dekellum/marked